DMRodrigues/Arduino-GBx-Reader-Writer/README.md

 Compatibility
 ----------------------

 I've developed and tested on macOS Catalina version 0.15.7 (19H2) and also tested on Debian x64 machine with GCC 8.
 The code should be compatible with any POSIX OS.

-On Windows I recommend installing Visual Studio or use the provided x86 executable.
+On Windows I recommend installing Visual Studio to compile the code or use the provided x86 executable.